Saloon Art and Decor

 The brewing traditions of England and the Netherlands ensured that colonial drinking would be dominated by beer rather than wine.
 Until the mid-1800s, British-style ales dominated American brewing.
 However, this changed when German immigrants introduced lager styles, which were more profitable for large-scale manufacturing and shipping.

 For the vast majority of breweries and saloons, Prohibition in the early 20th century caused nearly all of them to close.
 Those who didn’t close began to manufacture soft drinks or medicinal alcohol.
-After Prohibition was repealed, the industry was dominated by a consolidated number of large-scale breweries.
+After Prohibition was repealed, a consolidated number of large-scale breweries dominated the industry.

 Since beer was first sold, advertising has always been a part of the industry, from newsprint advertising to magazines, radio, and television.
-Today, beer in the United States is manufactured by more than 2,100 breweries, and the nation consumes about 20 gallons of beer per capita each year.
+Today, more than 2,100 breweries manufacture beer in the United States, and the nation consumes about 20 gallons of beer per capita each year.

-The majority of the new breweries in the US are small breweries and brewpubs, who as members of the Brewers Association are termed “craft breweries” to differentiate them from the larger and older breweries.
+The majority of the new breweries in the US are small breweries and brewpubs, which, as members of the Brewers Association, are termed “craft breweries” to differentiate them from the larger and older breweries.

 D.G.
 Yuengling & Son, commonly called Yuengling (pronounced “ying-ling”), is the oldest and largest American-owned brewery operating in the United States.
 Established in 1829, its headquarters is in Pottsville, Pennsylvania.